top of page

 Q: Is fractional a long-term replacement for a full-time role?

-Typically, no. Fractional leadership is most effective as a bridge—building systems, clarity, and capacity.
+A: Typically, no. Fractional leadership is most effective as a bridge—building systems, clarity, and capacity.
 In some circumstances, engagements extend beyond an initial term, but longer-term decisions should involve finance and HR leadership.
 We believe in supporting leaders as they lead fundraising -- not replacing them in that role.
 MSP is happy to walk through options side by side.

 A Final Thought